This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 You have to start letting your finances rule your lifestyle, not vice versa.

 Tips from people who’ve done it include sleeping on a purchase; you may find it doesn’t seem as attractive the next day.
 If you’re tempted by an impulse buy, work out how long it would take you to earn that money in hours worked.
-Tons more tips in the full Stop Spending guide.
+See tons more tips in the full Stop Spending guide.

 The Demotivator: frightening but fun